bradleyharden/nmrpeaklists/docs/source/tutorial.rst

 XEASY format
 ------------

-The XEASY peak list format specifies a set of spin IDs for each peak, but it does not include any assignment data directly.
+The XEASY peak list format provides a set of spin IDs for each peak, but it does not include any assignment data directly.
 Assignment data can only be obtained by referencing each spin ID against a mapping of spin IDs to their respective assignments.
 Consequently, users must perform an extra step when reading XEASY peak lists in order to incorporate assignment data.

 The mapping between spin IDs and spin assignments can be provided in several different forms.
 The standard approach uses a sequence file and atom list to create the mapping.
 Alternatively, if the spin IDs relate to a CARA repository, then users can create the mapping as a single file using the :ref:`Lua script <lua_script>` provided with this library.
 Finally, if the XEASY peak list is an anchor peak list from CARA, then the peak list itself contains the assignment data as comments interleaved within the data.